By using this site, you agree to the Privacy Policy and Terms of Use.

 Hi, there!
 I’m Helen, a writer for Vibes Group UK and an inbound content creator for the site journal.
 Every day is unique because I share my excitement for discovering new places with people who share my love of travel.
 My mind-blowing journey of learning lands anew has taken me along the untrodden ways, having grown up in a multi-cultural background and a country with endless serenity to explore.
 On the other hand, travel has shown me what is possible and how much work remains in combating vested interests, inequality, and environmental destruction.
 It’s hard to contain the buzz in the blood that comes from travelling or rising to a challenge, and you can’t always control yourself.
 Travel blogging is the perfect outlet to express my astonishment and bewilderment to the world.
 So, follow your heart, see what you can’t see, and leave a trail of Good vibes only!

-Previous Article Autumn in Japan - World Holiday Vibes Blog Autumn in Japan: Best places to visit
+Previous Article Autumn in Japan - World Holiday Vibes Blog Autumn in Japan: A Journey Through Colour, Calm, and Culture (Japan Travel Guide)

-Next Article Japan Golden Week - World Holiday Vibes Blog Japan Golden Week Travel Guide
+Next Article Japan Golden Week - World Holiday Vibes Blog Japan Golden Week 2026: Everything You Need to Know Before You Go

 Leave a comment Leave a comment